magrathj/Pyspark-Databricks-VSCode-Development-Workflow/README.md

 ![Python package](https://github.com/magrathj/Pyspark-Databricks-VSCode-Development-Workflow/workflows/Python%20package/badge.svg)

-Setting up a pyspark development workflow between VSCode and Databricks to bridge the gap between testing pyspark packages before deploying them to databricks using databricks-connect or the databricks APIs.
+This repo is setting up a pyspark development workflow between VSCode and Databricks to bridge the gap between testing pyspark packages before deploying them to databricks using databricks-connect or the databricks APIs.

-To solver a wider issue - when building out a pyspark application, a lot of the time can be spent building out code in isolation which we can package up.
+Specifically, to solver a wider issue - when building out a pyspark application, a lot of the time can be spent building out code in isolation which we can package up.
 However, this typically means using databricks-connect and requires you to have a cluster available while you build out the application.
 In larger projects where you have a large team working on a workspace these costs can amount to quite a bit.
 Whereas, if you isolate your code and develop your package locally in VScode then you dont need to incur cluster costs to build out and test a small component.

 ***Packages*** -> unit tested locally or on remote servers using spark-mml package

 ***Databricks notebooks using the packages*** -> tested using databricks-connect to deploy the packages to the cluster and consume them in a notebook

+The project is designed for:

+    Python local development in an IDE (VSCode) using pyspark and spark-mml Simple data pipelines with reusable code
+    Unit Testing with Pytest
+    Build into a Python Wheel
+    CI Build with Test results published
+    Automated deployments/promotions

 ## Setup